Tom Butts, PhD

 Problem Solving Philosophy of Teaching

-Since "thinking is driven by questions, not answers", one of the cornerstones is in my adaptation of this problem-solving philosophy is asking “stimulating questions” through a six-step cycle:
+One of the cornerstones in my adaptation of this problem-solving philosophy is asking “stimulating questions” through a seven-step cycle:

 - Goto 1

 Questions may be written or oral.
+Anticipate possible student responses and observe students as you wait.
 Listening could be reading solutions and comments.
 Responses can be oral or written.

 Polya’s Ten Commandments of Teaching Mathematics